timknapp12/clip-project/README.md

     b - type 'git clone https://github.com/timknapp12/clip-project.git'

-    c - type 'code .'

-    d - type 'npm install --save'
+    c - type 'npm install --save'

-    e - type 'npm start' (this should open the repo in a browser window)
+    d - type 'npm start' (this should open the repo in a browser window)

 4 - Click the items off the list untill your heart is content